 Māori called the island Whakaari meaning ‘that which can be made visible’ - most probably referring to the way the island disappeared and reappeared from behind the plumes of smoke and steam.

-Captain Cook, the first European to sight the island, named White Island after the same white cloud.
+Captain james Cook, the first European to sight the island, named White Island after the same white cloud.
 However, Cook did not go close enough to see that it was a volcano.

 Scientists and volcanologists worldwide are attracted by the volcano’s unique features.